themejunkie/recent-posts-widget-extended/readme.txt

 == Description ==

+**After updating, please re-save the widget**

 This plugin will enable a custom, flexible and super advanced recent posts widget.
-Allows you to display a list of the most recent posts with thumbnail and excerpt, also you can display it from all or a specific or multiple category or tag.
+Allows you to display a list of the most recent posts with thumbnail, excerpt and post date, also you can display it from all or specific or multiple category or tag.

 = Features Include: =

+* You can set the title url.
-* Display thumbnails, with customizable size.
+* Display thumbnails, with customizable size and alignment.
 * Display excerpt, with customizable length.
-* Display from all or a specific category.
+* Display from all, specific or multiple category.
+* Display from all, specific or multiple tag.
-* Display post date.
+* Display post date and you can set the format.
+* Default thumbnail.
+* Read more option.
 * Post type option.
 * Support `get_the_image` function.
-* Transients API with cache life timer.
+* Custom CSS
 * Multiple widgets.
-* Comes pre-styled, but comes proper CSS IDs and Classes to make it match your site.

 = Ugly Image Sizes =

 This plugin creates custom image sizes.
 If you use images that were uploaded to the media library before you installed this plugin, please install [Regenerate Thumbnails](http://wordpress.org/extend/plugins/regenerate-thumbnails/) plugin to corrected the sizes.

 = Support: =